xinli0928/COVID-Xray/README.md

 Android Deployment
 -------
 We provide the source code for deployment with Pytorch Mobile.
-The source code is modified based on this [repository](https://github.com/johnolafenwa/PytorchMobile).
+The source code is built based on this [repository](https://github.com/johnolafenwa/PytorchMobile).